Information for internationally trained applicants

 The Department of Health and Social Care has published guidance for international applicants when applying for health and social care jobs in the UK.

-It provides you with information about the process of recruitment, working rights and standards and to help you have what you need to make decisions.
+It provides you with information about the process of recruitment, and details of your working rights and standards to help you to make decisions.

 There are some people and organisations who may try to take advantage of you during the recruitment process and this guidance provides advice on how to make sure you avoid any pitfalls.